 - 2-year Diploma in Education (Special Education)*.

-- Candidates who have completed B.Ed are also eligible to apply for the Elementary teacher or Classes 1 to 5 provided they complete a 6-month course in elementary education.
+- Candidates who have completed B.Ed are also eligible to apply for the Elementary teacher position or Classes 1 to 5, provided they complete a six-month course in elementary education.

 A. Paper-I (for Classes I to V) Primary Stage